naabdi/shuniprg3982/README.md

-# Computer Programing Course (2020)
+# Computer Programming Course (2020)
 ## University of Shahreza

-This repository contains examples and assignments' codes.
+This repository contains examples and assignments codes.

 **Reference Book**

 C how to Program: With an Introduction to C++

 ### lecture 1